 - Staff recruitment and retention: pro-active use of Schools Direct programmes in secondary and the continued development and training of our future teachers using the SCITT is central to ensuring the Trust maintains high quality flow of new staff.
-Expansion of the Trust creates further opportunities, and our CPD and internal development programme means that we continue to train and nurture our future leaders. - Pupil numbers: there are concerns about the decline in primary school numbers on roll due to the local housing strategy and the general demographic. - Age of the estate: HCAT is an established trust and receives annual guaranteed capital funding through the Schools Condition Allocation of approximately £720,000.
-This helps with the planning for the asset management of the Trust estate; however, we have some significant aging buildings that require significant investment. - COVID-19: unplanned and unprecedented, this global pandemic has continued to impact on all aspects of running the Trust this year, with staffing absence, additional cleaning costs, cleaning staff and PPE including premises adaptations.
-The Finance Committee have continued to be updated to ensure that governance is robust during these continued challenging times.
+Expansion of the Trust creates further opportunities, and our CPD and internal development programme means that we continue to train and nurture our future leaders. - Pupil numbers: there are concerns about the decline in primary school numbers on roll due to the local housing strategy and the general demographic. - Age of the estate: HCAT is an established trust and receives annual guaranteed capital funding through the Schools Condition Allocation of approximately £800,000.
+This helps with the planning for the asset management of the Trust estate; however, we have some significant aging buildings that require significant investment.